smarty/changelog/sdk/python.md

 The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), and this project adheres to [Semantic Versioning](https://semver.org/spec/v2.0.0.html).

+## [4.7.2] - 2020-11-20

+### Changed:

+- License parameter is decoded from the US Reverse Geocoding API response.

+## [4.7.1] - 2020-10-30

+### Changed:

+- Updates to setup file, making US Reverse Geo visible.

+## [4.7.0] - 2020-10-30

+### Changed:

+- Update to examples to accurately represent match field accepted inputs.
+- Functionality added to handle the new US Reverse Geocoding API.

+## [4.6.1] - 2020-08-21

+### Changed:

+- Fixed broken tests surrounding mandatory population of street field.

+## [4.6.0] - 2020-08-21

+### Changed:

+- Street field needs to be populated.
+- User can now specify the license to be used.

+## [4.5.0] - 2020-04-03

+### Changed:

+- Support configuring CA bundle & proxy via env vars.

 ## [4.4.1] - 2020-02-26

 ### Changed: